Know your why.

 Passion is contagious.
 This doesn’t mean you have to be ridiculously enthusiastic about what you do.
 It does mean you should know why you love to do what you do and focus on that.
 If you’re in your sweet spot, people can just feel it.
 If you’re not, maybe you need to do some soul searching before you invest in your website.

 Do you have a super power?
 What is unique about you and the services you offer?
-Don’t hide… Click To Tweet Some people call this your UVP (Unique Value Proposition).
+Don’t hide behind a lame disguise.
+Click To Tweet Some people call this your UVP (Unique Value Proposition).
 Call it what you want, but know what it is and be prepared to share it with the world.

 Know your audience.